N33MO/CiscoPractice/README.md

 ## Improvements
 + For increasing size of URL list
+  - Use multiple databases to store URL data, use hash map to map URL into database evenly
+  - Apply Apache Spark kind of techniques (e.g. MapReduce), to handle large data size
 + For excessive request
+  - Utilize load balancing solution to keep server running
+  - Keep each request is responded in a fairly time (e.g. 3s), and process each request queue accordingly
+  - Introduce extra server
 + For continuous URL update
+  - Decide what to prioritize: Integrity or Availability
+  - For average 5000 updates a day, create a separate table store update data and update several times a day

 ## Roadmap
 - [x] Initial Design